had2020/Z-G-Salvage-game/README.md

 It adds the node as a child of the current node.
 It prints the message “spawn func ran” to the console for debugging purposes.
 This line is commented out and will not execute.

--Mouse Boom / Area 2D
+- Mouse Boom / Area 2D
 It defines a class that inherits from Node2D, a node that represents a 2D object in a scene.
 The class has two variables: input_up and input_down, which store the names of the input actions that control the node’s growth.
 It also has an @export variable named change_rate of type float that can be modified in the editor.
 It determines how fast the node’s growth changes over time.The class has another variable named stored_change of type float that stores the current growth factor of the node.
 It is initialized to 1.
 The class has one function: _process.
 This is a built-in function that is called every frame.
 It takes a parameter named delta that represents the elapsed time since the previous frame.